 Desrocher’s vehicle, a Chevrolet Monte Carlo, was totaled in the crash.

 Desrochers was the only occupant of the single-car crash, according to police.

 Car crashes are awful things, some people are lucky and don’t get injured.
-Often times there are more serious consequences.
+Often times there are more serious consequences leading to the need for car crash lawyers.
 There are many different things that can occur from car accidents though, sometimes it’s just a small bump and people swap information quickly and get everything sorted.
 Over times, things get a little more difficult.
 For example, you could check out these uninsured motorist claim payouts to give you a better idea of what these difficulties might be.
 In Desrochers’ case, his accident led to his death unfortunately.

 Derocher was thrown about 96 feet from his vehicle, according to officials on the scene.